-Martine Hackett is an assistant professor in the master of public health and community health programs at Hofstra University whose research interests include maternal-child health, infant mortality, health communication and health disparities.
+Martine Hackett is an associate professor in the Master of Public Health and B.S. in Community Health programs in Hofstra University's School of Health Professions and Human Services.
+Her research interests include maternal-child health, infant mortality, health communication and health disparities.

 Her previous work experience is as a deputy director at the New York City Department of Health and Mental Hygiene’s Bureau of Maternal, Infant and Reproductive Health and as a television producer.